tsipkens/atems/README.md

 ### + CNN segmentation and carboseg: seg_carboseg

 This function employs Python to implement a convolutional neural network (CNN) for segmentation.
-Details and code for the training of the network are available in a parallel repository at https://github.com/maxfrei750/CarbonBlackSegmentation, with primary contributions from Max Frei (@maxfrei750).
-This requires the Python, as well as the environment associated with the code in that repository.
+Details and code for the training of the network are available in a parallel repository at https://github.com/maxfrei750/CarbonBlackSegmentation, with primary contributions by Max Frei (@maxfrei750).
 The implementation here makes use of the ONNX file output from that procedure and employs the Python ONNX runtime for execution.
+The following text describes creation of the necessary Python environment.

 #### Creating the necessary Python environment

-Before using `agg.seg_carboseg`, one must start Python.
-One must first create the appropriate Python environment.
-If [conda](https://conda.io/en/latest/miniconda.html) is installed, one can use the following procedure:
+If [conda](https://conda.io/en/latest/miniconda.html) is installed, one can use the following procedure to create the necessary Python environment:

-**1.** Open the conda command line.
+**1.** First, open the conda command line.

 **2.** Change into the `carboseg/` directory in a cloned copy of the current repository, using: